 This information is to answer your queries about payments to or from the Council.
 It is for adults who are having their care fully funded or partly funded by us.
-More about paying for care
+See Adult social care for more about paying for care.

 To check the progress of your application, you need to contact your Social worker who will be able to advise you.

 We will invoice you for the amount we have assessed you to pay.
 Invoices are normally sent out every four weeks.

 If you had a new financial assessment, the invoice will be issued within four weeks of the assessment being finalised.

 You can arrange to make payment direct to the County Council, either by setting up a direct debit or by paying each four weekly invoice.

 If you have any concerns about not having received an invoice, you can contact Adults Health & Care on 0300 555 1386